sahilpatel1906/Conversa_API/README.md

 ## Project Description

-This back-end project utilised Java, Spring Boot and a PostgreSQL database to build a chatroom Application Programming Interface (API) that allows users to make request to a back-end database.
+This back-end project utilised Java, Spring Boot and a PostgreSQL database to build a chatroom application programming interface (API) that allows users to make requests to a back-end database.

-The motivation behind this project was to deepen our understanding of developing a back-end API using the Spring Framework in conjunction with a PostgreSQL database.
+The motivation behind this project was to deepen our understanding of developing back-end APIs using the Spring Framework in conjunction with PostgreSQL databases.